2025–26 Nebraska Cornhuskers men's basketball team

-The 2025–26 Nebraska Cornhuskers men's basketball team represents the University of Nebraska–Lincoln in the 2025–26 NCAA Division I men's basketball season.
-The Cornhuskers are led by seventh-year head coach Fred Hoiberg and play their home games at Pinnacle Bank Arena in Lincoln, Nebraska as members of the Big Ten Conference.
+The 2025–26 Nebraska Cornhuskers men's basketball team represented the University of Nebraska–Lincoln in the 2025–26 NCAA Division I men's basketball season.
+The Cornhuskers were led by seventh-year head coach Fred Hoiberg and played their home games at Pinnacle Bank Arena in Lincoln, Nebraska as members of the Big Ten Conference.

+The Cornhuskers won the first NCAA men's tournament game in the program's history on March 19, 2026, with a 76–47 victory over the Troy Trojans.

 Previous season

 The Cornhuskers finished the 2024–25 season 21–14, 7–13 in Big Ten play to finish in a five-way tie for 12th place.
 Due to tiebreaking procedures, they failed to qualify for the Big Ten tournament.
 The Cornhuskers received an invitation to the inaugural College Basketball Crown tournament where they defeated Arizona State, Georgetown, and Boise State to advance to the tournament championship game where they defeated UCF.